 ・Kuala Lumpur International Airport

 Airports handling direct flights to Taichung International Airport ・Shenzhen Bao'an International Airport

 About flight routes to Taiwan

 Taiwan International Airport is the major hub serving the capital of Taiwan, Taipei.
-Major air routes and airlines fly to Taiwan and travelers can book direct air tickets to Taiwan.
-Direct tickets can be booked from Hong Kong International Airport, Amsterdam Airport Schiphol with China Airlines, Singapore Changi Airport and San Francisco International Airport with United Airlines.
+Major air routes and airlines fly to Taiwan and travelers can book direct flight air tickets to Taiwan.
+Direct flights can be booked from Hong Kong International Airport, Amsterdam Airport Schiphol with China Airlines, Singapore Changi Airport and San Francisco International Airport with United Airlines.
 In addition, Taiwan is considered to be a major business center, therefore business travelers can enjoy extra services such as using the business travel center.
 This allows those on a business trip to park cars at the airport, have access to restricted zones, and conduct business meetings in the lounge area.